soonuse/racecar/README.md

 Tested on Ubuntu 20.04

-For more detail, see https://www.bilibili.com/video/BV1da411j72x
+For more details, see https://www.bilibili.com/video/BV1da411j72x

 ## Dependencies